joelmoxley/founder-playbook/footer.md

-  Cyclotron Road, along with the community of educational partners and practitioners below, will serve as a living laboratory for these resources, continually bulding upon and refining the content contained within based on their day-to-day engagement with leading hard tech innovators and entrepreneurs.
+  Cyclotron Road, along with the community of educational partners and practitioners below, will serve as a living laboratory for these resources, continually bulding upon and refining the content contained within based on their day-to-day engagement with leading hard tech innovators and entrepreneurs.The creation of this site has been made possible thanks to a grant from the California Energy Commission.

 </div>